Winson-030/dify-kubernetes/README.md

 ```

-After Deployed, you can visit the dify web site via nodeport at `http://$(PUBLIC_IP):30000`, or you can deploy a ingress to your cluster.
+After Deployed, you can visit the dify web site via nodeport at `http://$(PUBLIC_IP):30000`, the default init password is `password`, or you can deploy a ingress to your cluster.

 ```yaml
 apiVersion: networking.k8s.io/v1